-Runs an SQL query against a target database for each message batch and, for queries that return rows, replaces the batch with the result according to a codec.
+Runs an SQL prepared query against a target database for each message and, for queries that return rows, replaces it with the result according to a codec.

 If a query contains arguments they can be set as an array of strings supporting

 interpolation functions in

 The following is a list of supported drivers and their respective DSN formats: